youyanggu/covid19_projections/infections-tracker.md

 We hope the below chart will provide a useful reference in estimating when a state will have recovered sufficiently for restrictions to be eased.
 As a comparison, at the time when China lifted the lockdown in Wuhan on Apr 8, there were an estimated 3000 infected individuals.

 Lifting stay-at-home orders while there are still a high number of infected individuals present may cause a resurgence in cases, as we are currently witnessing in several Asian countries.

+Click on each state below to see a detailed graph of the number of COVID-19 infected individuals over time for that state.

 |                                |   10,000 infected |   5,000 infected |   2,500 infected |   1,000 infected |
 |--------------------------------|:-----------------:|:----------------:|:----------------:|:----------------:|